Sponsor: American Institute for Foreign Study

 How to apply: Applications are available online.

-Website: http://www.asanet.org
+Website: https://www.asanet.org/academic-professional-resources/asa-grants-and-fellowships/

 Deadline: December 1